 top of page

-THE ECOTOPIA 2121 PROJECT PREDICTS THE FUTURE OF 100 ECOFRIENDLY CITIES ACROSS THE GLOBE.
-THIS WEEK, WE FOCUS ON THE CITY OF PLYMOUTH.
+THIS PROJECT URBAN STUDIES PROJECT FORECASTS THE FUTURE OF 100 ECOFRIENDLY CITIES ACROSS THE GLOBE.
+THIS WEEK, WE FOCUS ON THE CITY OF PLYMOUTH, ENGLAND.

 On this afternoon, many arms, limbs, and heads are being blasted across the harbour with home made catapults.
 The citizens of Plymouth are onboard the sailing ships and crowded in the port buildings nearby -- all yelling joyfully.